-It may surprise you to learn that not all hardwoods are hard and not all softwoods are softer than hard woods.
-This may seem confusing until you realise that whether a wood is a softwood or a hardwood is not actually determined by how hard or dense the material is.
-It is actually determined by plant production.
+It may surprise you to learn that not all hardwoods are hard and not all softwoods are softer than hardwoods.
+This may seem confusing until you realise that whether a wood is a softwood or a hardwood is not actually determined by how dense the material is; it is actually determined by plant production.

 Trees which are softwood are called gymnosperms and they are determined as having seeds which do not have any sort of protective covering whatsoever.
 Most people believe that a hardwood will be more dense than a softwood and, although this is often the case, it is not always a true statement.
 For instance, there is a wood known as balsa wood which is one of the lightest woods around.
 It is highly pliable and is one of the lowest density woods available, but, it is still considered to be a hardwood because it comes from an angiosperm tree.